Seagate/cortx-experiments/S3/full-fake-ttfb-hw-with-authfix/README.md

 | 384          | 2.444           | 1.063              | 57%        |            |
 | 512          | 2.83            | 3.417              |            | -21%       |

-Surprisingly, 128 MB shows good improvement in TTFB -- too big.
+Surprisingly, 128 MB shows good improvement in TTFB (except 1 and 512 sessions).
+Surprise is -- the improvement is too big.
 We only expected minor improvement (because auth is relatively short as compared to data transfers).

 ### Summary